Prince Abdul Wakeel of Brunei

 Abdul Wakeel ibni Hassanal Bolkiah (Jawi: عبد الوکيل; born 1 June 2006) is a member of the royal family of Brunei.
 He is the son of Sultan Hassanal Bolkiah by his former third wife, Azrinaz Mazhar Hakim, and is sixth in the line of succession to the Bruneian throne.

 Early life

-Prince Wakeel was born on 1 June 2006 to Sultan Hassanal Bolkiah and his former third wife, Azrinaz Mazhar Hakim.
-He has one younger sister, Princess Ameerah Wardatul, and ten half siblings from his father's first two marriages.
-His parents divorced in 2010.
+Prince Wakeel was born on 1 June 2006 to Sultan Hassanal Bolkiah and his third wife, Azrinaz Mazhar Hakim.
+His parents divorced in 2010 and his father received full custody.
+He has one younger sister, Princess Ameerah Wardatul, along with ten half siblings from his father's first two marriages and two half siblings from his mother's second marriage.

 Education

-Prince Wakeel graduated from Jerudong International School with a BTEC International Level 3 Extended Diploma.
+In May 2025, Prince Wakeel graduated from Jerudong International School with a BTEC International Level 3 Extended Diploma.
 He earned grades of DDM which is equivalent to AAC grades at A-level and 128 UCAS points.